ivanleomk/ML-Notes/A Comprehensive Overview of Large Language Models.md

 - [[Scaling Language Models: Methods, Analysis & Insights from Training Gopher]]: Deepmind trains a new model called Gopher and scales parameter count up to 300B.
 They demonstrate that relative encodings allow models for longer sequences that those on which it was trained.

 - [[Training Compute-Optimal Large Language Model]]: In this paper, researchers try to find the optimal allocation of fixed compute resources to tokens to model parameters.
 They find that we should instead double the number of training tokens for every doubling of tokens

+- [[Llama 2: Open Foundation and Fine-Tuned Chat Models]] : This paper introduces the LLama-2 model.
+This model has 40% more training data with a larger context length too

+- [[Evaluating Large Language Models Trained on Code]]: This paper introduces the Codex model which is a GPT-model that powers co-pilot.
+Codex generates versions of problems with repetitive sampling that produces a working solution for more than 77\% of problems